 Your template will load exactly like the live preview, as sample content.
 On the bottom left, you can choose to either make a page exactly like the template or remove it to start from scratch.

 Although creating the different parts of your website will depend on your theme and the types of content you’d like to add, the general idea is always the same.
 Add pages using the navigation panel on the left, and add elements using the buttons on the upper right.
 To edit elements, simply click on them to modify content.

-To preview your masterpiece, click on the "eye" icon on the upper left corner.
-Website management tools are also located on the same panel, where you can edit your site title, view visitor statistics, configure advanced settings for ecommerce websites, and more.
+To preview your masterpiece, click on the “eye” icon in the upper left corner.
+Website management tools are also located on the same panel, where you can edit your site title, view visitor statistics, configure advanced settings for e-commerce websites, and more.